kamalkhan/buglify/README.md

   └ ...
   ```

-  If we take a look at our project directory structure above, we observe two seperate locations for our javascript source files, each serving its own purpose (one for the frontend of our website and one for the admin).
+  If we take a look at our project directory structure above, we observe two separate locations for our javascript source files, each serving its own purpose (one for the frontend of our website and one for the admin).

   A sample `buglify.json` file for the above structure: